s-goldman/Dusty-Evolved-Star-Kit/README.md

 Attribution
 -----------

 The method used is similar to that of [Goldman et al. 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.465..403G/abstract); a more in-depth publication is in prep.
+If used please add the following to your acknowledgements:

+This research has made use of the Dusty Evolved Star Kit (DESK; https://github.com/s-goldman/Dusty-Evolved-Star-Kit).

 License
 -------